-24. When should students be informed about the Seal of Biliteracy program?
+23. When should students be informed about the Seal of Biliteracy program?

-Most students will need to complete a lengthy course of study in a world language (typically 4 to 5 years) to gain the high level of proficiency necessary to qualify for the award.
-Students learning higher difficulty languages like Arabic, Chinese, Japanese, Korean, and Russian will likely require additional time and study to attain the Intermediate High benchmark.
+Most students will need to complete a lengthy course of study in a world language (typically a minimum of 4 to 5 years) to gain the high level of proficiency necessary to qualify for the award.
+Students learning higher-difficulty languages like Arabic, American Sign Language, Chinese, Japanese, Korean, and Russian will likely require additional time and study to attain the Intermediate High benchmark.
 Districts and schools should tell students about this far enough in advance for them to make an informed decision and arrange their schedules to pursue an Ohio Seal of Biliteracy.

-25. Can out-of-state transfer credit for ELA I and ELA II courses fulfill the Ohio State Tests option for students seeking to meet the English Proficiency Requirement of the Ohio Seal of Biliteracy?
+24. Can out-of-state transfer credit for ELA I and ELA II courses fulfill the Ohio State Tests option for students seeking to meet the English Proficiency Requirement of the Ohio Seal of Biliteracy?

 Districts and schools should follow the out-of-state transfer student guidance to determine the required high school tests for students when they enroll in an Ohio school.
 Based on this guidance, students who completed and earned credit for ELA I before enrolling in an Ohio school are not required to take the ELA I test, and their transfer credit will satisfy the current ELA I proficiency requirement for earning an Ohio Seal of Biliteracy for students who entered high school before July 1, 2019.
-For students who enter high school on or after July 1, 2019, the ELA I test will no longer serve as a Seal of Biliteracy requirement.
+For students who entered high school on or after July 1, 2019, the ELA I test will no longer serve as a Seal of Biliteracy requirement.
 Additionally, out-of-state transfer credit earned for ELA II cannot be used to qualify for an Ohio Seal of Biliteracy.
 All out-of-state transfer students who want to use the Ohio State Test option to satisfy the English language requirement to earn an Ohio Seal of Biliteracy must take and earn a proficient score on the Ohio ELA II end-of-course test.

-26. What flexibility exists for students seeking an Ohio Seal of Biliteracy who were unable to complete the end-of-course examination in ELA I or ELA II during the 2019-2020 school year due to the COVID-19 health crisis?
+25. What flexibility exists for students seeking an Ohio Seal of Biliteracy who were unable to complete the end-of-course examination in ELA I or ELA II during the 2019-2020 school year due to the COVID-19 health crisis?

-Ohio House Bill 164 - Section 12 (133rd GA) allows districts and schools to substitute a final course grade in an eligible course for a student who was scheduled to take the end-of-course examination for the first time in the 2019-2020 school year for a qualifying course that the student completed in that school year, while a student who was scheduled to retake an eligible end-of-course examination in the 2019-2020 school year may use a final course grade for a qualifying course that the student completed in the 2019-2020 school year or a prior school year.
+Ohio House Bill 164 - Section 12 (133rd GA) allows districts and schools to substitute a final course grade in an eligible course for a student who was scheduled to take the end-of-course examination for the first time in the 2019-2020 school year for a qualifying course that the student completed in that school year, while a student who was scheduled to retake an eligible end-of-course examination in the 2019-2020 school year may use a final course grade for a qualifying course that the student completed in the 2019-2020 school year may use a final course grade for a qualifying course that the student completed in the 2019-2020 school year or a prior school year.
 Students pursuing an Ohio Seal of Biliteracy are eligible for this flexibility if they were either: